Intestine Pre-Transplant Evaluation

 What happens during the pre-transplant evaluation?

-It begins with a review of your child’s medical and surgical history.
-You will then have an office visit with a gastroenterologist — a doctor who specializes in conditions of the stomach and intestines.
+The evaluation begins with a review of your child’s medical and surgical history.
+You will then have an office visit with a gastroenterologist – a doctor who specializes in conditions of the stomach and intestines.

-You will meet with a transplant surgeon, who will explain the transplantation operation and discuss any specific aspects of your child’s transplant evaluation that may affect the surgery or that may be particularly concerning to the team.
+You will meet with a transplant surgeon who will explain the transplantation operation and discuss any specific aspects of your child’s transplant evaluation that may affect the surgery or that may be particularly concerning to the team.

 You’ll also meet other members of the transplant team, such as the anesthesiologist, transplant nurse coordinator, nurse practitioner, transplant specialist, dietitian, pharmacist and social worker.
-The team will explain the surgery, donor options and the type of care your child will need after the transplant.
+The team will explain the surgery, donor options and type of care your child will need after the transplant.

 Your child’s nurse coordinator will organize your child’s evaluation.
 This includes coordinating the tests and consultations needed for a complete evaluation.

-Your child’s social worker will help your family and child understand the emotional and practical aspects of transplant, and help you address your social and emotional needs.
+Your child’s social worker will help your family and child understand the emotional and practical aspects of transplant, and help you address your child’s social and emotional needs.